lkovari/KLHome/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

-My first Angular 2 app, I used a template in it, I not too proud for it, but I will rewrite, as soon as I have enough time for it.
+My first Angular 5 app (formerly Angular 2, 4), I used a template for built it, and I simply put my previous site content.
+I will rewrite it, as soon as I have enough time for it.
+Similar as I did with the Angular 5 page.

 ## Development server